Why I Let My Kids Sleep in Bed With Me - Baby Chick

 Subscribe Search

-I Never Thought I’d Let My Kids Sleep In Bed With Me, But . . .
+Why I Let My Kids Sleep in Bed With Me

 Share

-If you’re a parent, you already know that becoming one comes with an innate ability to form strong opinions about how every little detail “will” or “should” plays out.
+If you’re a parent, you already know that becoming one comes with an innate ability to form strong opinions about how every little detail “will” or “should” play out.
 The topic of sleep is no exception, and I never thought I’d let my kids sleep in bed with me.
 I swore I wouldn’t become a bed-sharing mom when I was pregnant with my firstborn.
 Boy, was I wrong.
-While I never thought I’d let my children sleep in bed with me (at least not regularly), actually having children has changed things.
-That should come as no surprise, though, right?

 This is a given.
 While sleep doesn’t come easily once you have kids, you learn to adapt to get whatever you can of it.
 In the fresh, early days of parenthood, there’s so much societal pressure to have our babies sleeping as much as they can as soon as they can – and independently.

-I’ve Decided Bedtime Doesn’t Have to Be a Battle Zone
+Why Bedtime Doesn’t Have to Be a Battle

-I’d much rather we all lean into the easiness of letting go of what we once thought sleep would look like than allow the wee hours of the night to become a time of stress and exhausting negotiation.
-Giving in to the simplest solution is not always the answer in parenting, but that doesn’t mean the simplest solution should be taken off the table for everything.
+I’d much rather we all lean into the ease of letting go of what we once thought sleep would look like, rather than allowing the wee hours of the night to become a time of stress and exhausting negotiation.
+Giving in to the simplest solution is not always the answer in parenting, but that doesn’t mean the simplest solution should be ruled out for every situation.
 Motherhood is a fleeting journey, and I will always choose the path that yields the greatest sense of peace for all family members.
 For now, that means letting my kids sleep in bed with me and doze off feeling content and secure – with the reassuring knowledge that they are safe beside me.

 It’s normal for moms to want to keep their children close.
 It’s instinct.
 As much as I say I let my kids sleep in bed with me for their sake, I’m happy to do so for mine, too.
 There’s a comfort and calm that comes with having the humans I’ve created snuggled up close.
 For now, that means opening my bed to them as their own.